Tunable Bands in 1D Fractional Quantum Media: Fractional Schrödinger Equation and Simulation Method

-Figure \ref{fig:groundbands} plots the ground band transformation within the first Brillouin zone as $q$ varies from 1.0 to 3.0.
+Where $\partial^q_x$ is the fractional kinetic operator with $q > 1$.
+Using a Green’s function approach, one can find that the band condition is given by

+When $q = 2$, the dispersion of the standard Kronig-Penney model is recovered, and a band transformation occurs when deviating from the standard case.
+For $q < 2$, the dispersion near $k = 0$ scales as $|k|^q$.
+When $q > 2$, the dispersion becomes flatter around $k = 0$.
+Figure~\ref{fig:groundbands} plots the ground band transformation over our concerned $q$-domain, where $1 \leq q \leq 3$.
 This ground-band transformation is present in many potentials, where the variance in $W$, $L$, and $V_0$ separately affect the transformation.
 Varying the fractional order $q$, within the range $1 < q < 3$, manifests two distinct regions of energy band transformation separated by $q=2$.
-For $q < 2$, the curvature of the ground band near k=0 increases, indicating a reduction in the effective mass.
+For $q < 2$, the curvature of the ground band near $k=0$ increases, indicating a reduction in the effective mass.
 In contrast, for $q > 2$, the band inverts: $k = 0$ becomes a local maximum, and the minima shift to symmetric points $\pm k_\text{min}$, where $E(k_\text{min})=\text{min} (E(k))$ within the first Brillouin zone.
 As $q$ continues to increase, they move continuously toward the zone boundary, reaching $k_\text{min} = \pi/a$ when the inversion is complete.
 Further increasing $q$ steepens the band, with the energy at $k=0$ increasing.